Ahexo/philcomp25-materials/icphilcomp25.typ

     Last updated: #read(".cut"), Revision #edition.

+    This schedule is subject to changes at *any time*.

     #link(updates_url)[Check for updates following this link] as our materials are usually featured with new details, re-compiled and deployed daily.
   ]